tdziurko/tdziurko.github.io/source/_posts/2016-11-07-elon-musk-amazing-entrepreneur-difficult-person-book-review.markdown

 Book about Elon Musk shown me his road to current success.
 I have also learnt many small but interesting facts about his life and his work ethics.
 He is a very controversial person but I see him as a one of the potential candidates to really move forward the way humanity lives and looks at our near future.
-His plans (but also his achievements) are really impressive and I can't wait to see how our planet will look in 10-20 years from now with at least a part of his ideas realized.
+His plans (but also his achievements) are really impressive and I can't wait to see how our planet will look like in 10-20 years from now with at least a part of his ideas realized.

 Another interesting observation I made after reading this book is that two well-known people that significantly moved technology forward in last 10-15 years (Steve Jobs and Elon Musk) were really hard workers but also they were very harsh on their co-workers.
-Maybe, in the world where one-man armies can't compete with other companies, it is the best way to achieve great things: demand much from yourself but at the same time demand even more from people around you and push them to their limits?
+Maybe, in the world where one-man armies can't compete with other companies, this is the best way to achieve great things: demand much from yourself but at the same time demand even more from people around you and push them to their limits?

 credits: all images were taken from Wikipedia</small>